Guide to AUC: What to Pack?

 CLOTHES

-• Bring a few scrubs to wear for anatomy lab.
-If you don’t have a scrub, you can buy one at Note Services on Campus for $25 when you arrive.
-PLEASE DON’T bring a lab coat.
+• Lab wear – For anatomy lab, you will need to bring a few pairs of scrubs.
+I’d recommend bringing around 3 pairs so that you can wash them weekly.
+If you don’t have a pair, you can buy one at Note Services on Campus for $25 when you arrive.
+PLEASE DON’T bring your own lab coat.
 You’ll be required to buy one with the AUC logo either from the school’s online bookstore or at Note Services on campus.
 I recommend buying one on campus because that way you can try it out before you buy it so you’ll be sure it fits you.

-• Although it will be hot outside for the most part, bring something warm just in case, because lecture halls can get cold sometimes.
+• Warm clothes – Although it will be hot outside for the most part, bring something warm just in case, because lecture halls can get cold.
 They also sell sweaters and hoodies at Note Services, if you like some AUC memorabilia.

-• Dress Clothes – You’ll need one for the white coat ceremony the first week of school.
-For girls, a nice dress will do.
-For guys, you’ll definitely need a shirt, tie and dress pants.
-You won’t need a jacket for the white coat ceremony as an inductee, but you may want to have one handy on the island just in case you choose to participate in more formal events in the future.
-Throughout the year there are many formal events, like Phi Chi Induction Ceremony, Fifth Semester Party, and Wine-and-Cheese.
+• Dress Clothes – You’ll need a set of dress clothes for the white coat ceremony during the first week of school.
+For girls, wear business professional (but without the jacket, since you’ll be wearing a white coat) or business casual.
+Dressy pants is always a good choice.
+If you decide to go with a skirt instead, make sure it is long and of an appropriate length, because a mini skirt with a white coat just looks funny.
+For guys, you’ll definitely need a shirt, tie and slacks.
+You won’t need a jacket for the white coat ceremony as an inductee (since you’ll be wearing the white coat), but you may want to have one handy on the island just in case you choose to participate in more formal events in the future.
+During Introduction to Clinical Medicine (ICM), which you take starting first semester, you may be required to dress formally for patient interviews, as well as mini-rotations you do fifth semester.
+Also, throughout the year there are many formal events, like Phi Chi Induction Ceremony, Fifth Semester Party, and Wine-and-Cheese.

 SCHOOL SUPPLIES

-• USB drive – As I said before, there always files going around among the class, whether they are ebooks, Acland’s anatomy videos, instructional materials, practice questions, or student-created study resources.
+• USB drive – There are always files going around among the class, whether they are ebooks, Acland’s anatomy videos, instructional materials, practice questions, or student-created study resources.
+Bring a USB drive so that you can get these files.
 You’ll definitely be using it a lot.
-If you don’t have one, you can get one at Note Services on Campus with AUC’s logo on it for $15, but it’s only 2GB.
+If you don’t have a USB drive, you can get one at Note Services on Campus with AUC’s logo on it for $15, but it’s only 2GB.

 • Clip Board – They are required for anatomy lab practical exams and you can buy them for $1 at Walmart back at home.
-If you forget to bring one, they also sell them at Note Services on campus for $10.
+MAKE SURE THEY ARE NOT SEE-THROUGH!

 OTHERS